wp-graphql/automation-tests/readme.txt

 This is a test repository for experimenting with GitHub Workflows for WordPress plugin development and release management.

+(REMOVE ME: This is a test that should be removed)

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/automation-tests` directory, or install the plugin through the WordPress plugins screen directly.